neil-and-void/crypto-trading-bot/README.md

 # Crypto Trading Bot
-My crypto trading bot that uses a simple EMA 13-5 day cross indicator with a stop loss set at 10%.
-Also provides backtesting and plotting functionality. **Note**: I don't recommend using this bot to trade live as this was just for fun, however if you do, you have to figure out how to do all the coinbase setup as an exercise.
-The strategy used takes a long position when...
-The bot closes a long position
+My crypto trading bot that uses a 12-5 EMA cross and 21 RSI strategy.
+This strategy enters a long position when the 5-period EMA crosses above the 12-period EMA and RSI has already crossed 50.
+This position is closed when either RSI crosses below 50 or the 12-period EMA dips below the 5-period EMA.
+I also configured the bot in a way that allows you to deposit or withdraw funds without have to stop the bot.

 # Technologies Used
 * Python
-* Numpy
 * MatPlotLib
-* Coinbase API
+* Binance API
 * Docker

 # Setup